gullo97/medicine2/README.md

-In this notebook we will preprocess the data and create a dataframe that we can use for further studies.
+In this notebook we start by preprocess the data and create a dataframe that we can use for further studies.
 We start by importing the necessary libraries.